PennyLaneAI/pennylane-lightning/doc/lightning_qubit/device.rst

     dev = qml.device("lightning.qubit", wires=2, batch_obs=True)

+**OpenMP acceleration of the gate kernels:**

+OpenMP acceleration of gate kernels across all kernel types (LM, AVX2, and AVX512) is enabled by default on Linux and MacOS wheels in Lightning-Qubit.

+To learn more about this feature, check out the :doc:`/lightning_qubit/development/kernel_tuning` guide.

 **Markov Chain Monte Carlo sampling support:**

 The ``lightning.qubit`` device allows users to use the Markov Chain Monte Carlo (MCMC) sampling method to generate approximate samples.
 To enable the MCMC sampling method for sample generation, initialize a ``lightning.qubit`` device with the ``mcmc=True`` keyword argument, as: